 Most people think of music as a recreational art, and performances of music as an aesthetic experience.
 But there is growing scientific evidence that music, used as therapy by a certified music therapist, supports our health and wellbeing in a wide variety of clinical areas.
 Music therapy can enhance resilience when combatting a disease, or assist in the maintenance of physical and mental health across the lifespan.

 Mount Sinai Union Square has long been a star performer in this engaging field of medicine.
-Our Louis Armstrong Department of Music Therapy has been a leader in offering music therapy for more than two decades and is the largest and foremost treatment program of its kind in New York City, as well as a leader in research and clinical practice.
+The Louis Armstrong Department of Music Therapy has been a leader in offering music therapy for more than two decades and is the largest and foremost treatment program of its kind in New York City, as well as a leader in research and clinical practice.

 Our therapists use live music and clinical improvisation with instruments, such as guitar, piano, percussion, winds, strings, and often songs from patients’ preferred selection—adapted to meet individual needs, as only a live performance can be.
 This helps alleviate pain, regulate heart rate and blood pressure, improve breathing, ease anxiety, reduce depression, and enhance quality of life.
 Our patients tell us that music therapy has improved their quality of life, reduced their pain, assisted with treatment endurance, such as radiation and chemotherapy, and has also enhanced their self-image and their relationships with family and within their community.